How to buy GW Pharmaceuticals shares

 Shorting GW Pharmaceuticals shares

-There are currently 4.4 million GW Pharmaceuticals shares held short by investors – that's known as GW Pharmaceuticals's "short interest".
-This figure is 2.3% down from 4.5 million last month.
+There are currently 693,731 GW Pharmaceuticals shares held short by investors – that's known as GW Pharmaceuticals's "short interest".
+This figure is 5.2% up from 659,630 last month.

 There are a few different ways that this level of interest in shorting GW Pharmaceuticals shares can be evaluated.